Ichiban Sushi – Colorful Sushi Creations

 But well, I don’t exactly like fried ice cream anyway.
 I prefer my ice cream to be all smooth, creamy and well, “naked”.
 That’s the way it’s meant to be enjoyed!
 Having the rough tempura batter kinda ruins the feel of it.
 But that’s just me.

-So in conclusion, I really like the colorful sushi concoctions at Ichiban.
+So in conclusion, I really like the colourful sushi concoctions at Ichiban.
 Sakae is a safe place for decent sushi.
 But after dining there so long, the sushi is getting too boring for me.
 In fact, I probably already know the entire Sakae menu by heart!
 Ichiban seems very refreshing in comparison.

 I do have one grouse though — the sushi rice had a very rough texture!
 I hope that was just a bad day, because it’s gonna be the first out of many times that I would be visiting Ichiban Sushi.